Reprinted with permission from Quanta Magazine‘s Abstractions blog.

 But what are mathematical ideas?
 That’s surprisingly hard to say.
 At a high level, a lot of what mathematicians do when they approach a new problem is ineffable.

 “A key step in many IMO problems is to basically play around with it and look for patterns,” said Selsam.
 Of course, it’s not obvious how you tell a computer to “play around” with a problem.

 At a low level, math proofs are just a series of very concrete, logical steps.
 The IMO researchers could try to train Lean by showing it the full details of previous IMO proofs.
 But at that granular level, individual proofs become too specialized to a given problem.

 “There’s nothing that works for the next problem,” said Selsam.

 To help with this, the IMO Grand Challenge team needs mathematicians to write detailed formal proofs of previous IMO problems.
 The team will then take these proofs and try to distill the techniques, or strategies, that make them work.
 Then they’ll train an AI system to search among those strategies for a “winning” combination that solves IMO problems it’s never seen before.
 The trick, Selsam observes, is that winning in math is much harder than winning even the most complicated board games.
 In those games, at least you know the rules going in.

 “Maybe in Go the goal is to find the best move, whereas in math the goal is to find the best game and then to find the best move in that game,” he said.

-But the researchers have several benchmarks they’re trying to hit before 2021’s event.
+But the researchers have several benchmarks they’re trying to hit before next year’s event.
 They plan to fill in the holes in mathlib so that Lean can understand all of the questions.
 They also hope to have the detailed formal proofs of dozens of previous IMO problems, which will begin the process of providing Lean with a basic playbook to draw from.

 At that point a gold medal may still be far out of reach, but at least Lean could line up for the race.